pacothelovetaco/tweet-wheel/README.md

 # Hamster Tweet Wheel
 I have a hamster.
 He's a cute little critter.
 He's clean, quiet, and low maintence.
 However, he is very active.
 The little guy spends hours in his wheel going around and around and ....
 As I watched him going around in that wheel, my wheels started spinning too.
 I wanted to harness that activity somehow.
-So I decided to rig his wheel with a sensor to track is activity.
+So I decided to rig his wheel with a sensor and track his activity.
 But that's a little boring on it's own.
 So since he is a hamster living in the 21st century, I also decided that he should be able to tweet his little adventures as well.

 The Hamster Tweet Wheel monitors the hamster's activity in his wheel.
 It tracks distance, speed, and time of day.
-It then sends a random Tweet based on the data collected during his run in the wheel.
+It then sends a random tweet based on the data collected during his run in the wheel.
 See it in action [here!](https://twitter.com/ChaunceyHamster)

 ##Hardware